gggyqdn/learn-git/readme.txt

-git is a version control systerm
+git is a disributed version control systerm
-Git is free software.
-git is a distributed version control systerm. git is free software
+Git is free software distributed under the GPL.